ronanchilvers/solo-d6/Almanac/Places/Waterdeep.md

 It was one of if not the most powerful and influential member-states of the Lords' Alliance, the coalition of nations and city-states that sought to maintain order along the Sword Coast and the North.

-“
+> [!quote] Largreth the Good Knight, Chapter 5 of The Rise of Randral: A Chapbook Adventure by Sandreth Yendrel
-Though it may seem as if all Waterdeep rushes and bustles about with eyes and minds only for their own business at hand, it profits everyone to always remember that part of their business is watching what is unfolding around them, without seeming to, in hopes of seizing on the next big thing, the next road to riches.
+> Though it may seem as if all Waterdeep rushes and bustles about with eyes and minds only for their own business at hand,
+> it profits everyone to always remember that part of their business is watching what is unfolding around them, without seeming
+> to, in hopes of seizing on the next big thing, the next road to riches.
 Even if only to sneer, Waterdeep always watches.
-”
-— Largreth the Good Knight, Chapter 5 of The Rise of Randral: A Chapbook Adventure by Sandreth Yendrel

 ## Description
 The original farming community of humans that developed into a settlement known as Bloodhand Hold before being conquered and renamed Nimoar's Hold.
 The name of "Waterdeep" was originally used by the sea captains docking at the port to trade, a moniker that originated from the city's outstanding natural deep-water harbor.